 Learning TwiceAs with most creative writers, my life is founded on the magic of the written word.
 Since my early twenties, I’ve published poems and essays.
-So, like most professors in Cal Poly’s English Department, I have a healthy obsession with literature.
-For me, there’s no better job than teaching on the college level because I’m continually instructed by two primary sources: my students and my favorite pieces of literature.
+So, like any committed writing professor, I have a healthy obsession with literature.
+For me, there’s no better job than teaching because I’m continually instructed by two primary sources: my students and my favorite pieces of literature.
 The act of teaching teaches me just as every literary work I teach teaches me.
 Perhaps such simultaneous discovery is in part what French writer Joseph Joubert had in mind when he said, “To teach is to learn twice.”

 As most students know, sometimes a class discussion can take off, and both the professor and the students find themselves fascinated and learning more than they expected.
 That exciting give-and-take is what I hope to achieve every time I facilitate discussion.
 Of course, I can’t guarantee such intense classwide engagement every day, but that’s the goal.
 During literature classes, I lecture about 20 percent of the time, and the rest is dedicated to classroom conversation.

 Good conversation requires wide participation, and, to that end, I teach Socratically.
 That is, I ask students direct questions about the literature and how it relates to their lives.
 I learn every student’s name, and I do my best to hear from each student at least once during class.
 By talking about real-life issues embedded in the poems and stories, I hope students will learn to explain what a literary work means and how it communicates that meaning.